neccton-algo/DVM/README.md

 This repository contains a generic recipe to estimate the upper and lower boundaries of sound scattering layer as a function of underwater PAR (photosythetically active radiation) to represent dial vertical migration of organisms (mesozooplankton in this example) to be coded in respective biogeochemical models.

+## Data source

 The repository includes the jupyter notebook, ML_DVM.with.ECOSMOv2025.ipynb,that:

 1) Processes ADCP backscatter density at ATWAIN mooring station (82N 31E).
-The raw data has been retrieved from Norwegian Marine Data Center (**ref ??**).
+The raw data has been retrieved from Norwegian Marine Data Center (https://metadata.nmdc.no/metadata-api/landingpage/df62e3e2931b185b23542f1081183282).
 Density anomaly is calculated for each depth level.
 2) Loads OSISAF sea ice concentration corresponding to ATWAIN location.
 3) Ice concentration is used to modify the shortwave radiation retrieved from ERA5 reanalysis.
 4) Weekly averages for each hour (e.g. hour = 00:00 - 01:00, hour = 01:00 - 02:00, etc) are calculated both for the ADCP data, and atmospeheric forcing data.